Public Sector & Government Communications Week Agenda

 7:30 Registration opens

-• Practical approaches to designing targeted campaigns that educate and empower communities to identify credible information
+• Practical approaches to designing targeted campaigns that educate and empower communities to identify credible information and take action

-• Insights into understanding and meeting public expectations during everyday weather updates and critical extreme weather situations
+• Insights into understanding and meeting public expectations during everyday weather and extreme weather events to ensure impactful communication

 • How to leverage diverse communication channels to effectively engage with and support the needs of Australians